dantleech/blog/content/posts/2026/05-20-day-22/index.md

 _Descending_

 The descent felt fantastic.
-I dropped on the handlebars queued up Led Zepplin's "Whole Lotta Love" and screached down the mountainside at 30mph.
+I dropped on the handlebars queued up Led Zepplin's "Whole Lotta Love" _der da der da da da. dadada dadadada_ and screached down the mountainside at 30mph.
 I'd do that all day.

 ![Camera/IMG_20260520_180742_628.jpg](202605191841-greesy.jpg)
 _Accidental selfie with my greesy shit_

-The good part is that I'd largely continue to go downhill for hours, but "Whole Lotta Love" only lasts 5 minutes.
+The good part is that I'd largely continue to do it all day, but "Whole Lotta Love" only lasts 5 minutes.

 ![Camera/IMG_20260520_181448_082.jpg](202605191841-valley.jpg)
 _Into the valley we go_